Sanofi and GlaxoSmithKline announce COVID vaccine delay | DW | 11.12.2020

 Phase III studies were expected to start this month.
 Sanofi said it would launch a phase 2b study in February of next year instead.
 "The study will include a proposed comparison with an authorized COVID-19 vaccine," Sanofi said.

-Both companies aid they had "updated governments and the European Commission where a contractual commitment to purchase the vaccine has been made."
+Both companies said they had "updated governments and the European Commission where a contractual commitment to purchase the vaccine has been made."

+Sanofi and GSK would have been the fourth player to embark on Phase III studies on potential vaccines as governments struggle to quell the pandemic, which has killed more than 1.5 million people.
+The Phase I/II study tested the safety, tolerability and immune response of the vaccine in 440 healthy adults across 11 sites in the United States.

+Despite the delay, Sanofi and GSK have boosted manufacturing in order to be ready to produce up to one billion doses of their vaccine in 2021, and